everie/nodeChat/readme.md

 # nodeChat
-a chat client written in nodejs
+a webchat written in nodejs

 # Using modules
 * express